Automattic/wp-calypso-bootstrap/README.md

 Calypso Bootstrap
 =================

-Calypso Bootstrap is a **portable development environment** for [Calypso](https://github.com/Automattic/wp-calypso/), the new face of [WordPress.com](http://wordpress.com).
+Calypso Bootstrap is a **portable development environment** for [Calypso](https://github.com/Automattic/wp-calypso/), the powerful administration interface of [WordPress.com](http://wordpress.com).
 It allows you to install, configure, and start a virtual machine that is ready to run Calypso - with a single command.
 This sandbox makes it very easy to learn about, test, and hack Calypso without messing with the configuration of your computer.
 It uses some cool technologies such as [Vagrant](http://www.vagrantup.com/), [Puppet](https://puppetlabs.com/puppet/what-is-puppet), and [VirtualBox](http://virtualbox.org/) under the hood.

+> Check out [Calypso Bootstrap (WSL)](https://github.com/Automattic/wp-calypso-bootstrap-wsl) if you specifically want to run Calypso on Windows, as it has better performance.

 ### Prerequisites